 For those personnel whose salaries are prorated between or among different funding sources, time and effort records will be maintained by Awarded Applicant that will confirm the services provided within each funding source; this includes personnel listed on Schedule A. Awarded Applicant must adjust payroll records and expenditures based on this documentation.
-Time and effort records must be in accordance with the requirements in the applicable Uniform Guidance (2 CFR § 200).
+Time and effort records must be in accordance with the requirements in the applicable Uniform Grant Guidance cost principles.